swanandrao/ecaaf/README.md

   ~ specific language governing permissions and limitations ~ under the License.
   -->
-## ecaaf (incubating)
+## Khaas (incubating)

-ecaaf is an open source event driven functional programming service for edge computing.
+Khaas is an open source event driven functional programming service for edge computing.
 It introduces an event driven programming paradigm for the edge.
-A big motivation of ecaaf is to provide a collaborative platform for the IoT ecosystem. ecaaf achieves this via the ecaaf catalog.
+A big motivation of Khaas is to provide a collaborative platform for the IoT ecosystem.
+Khaas achieves this via the Khaas catalog.
 The catalog acts as a funclet store for organizations and developer community can contribute.
 Such a rich colloboration would eventually facilitate the creation of a unified fabric across the IoT stack(Edge, Fog and Cloud).

 ### License